DragosRotaru/msgs-payment-form/README.md

 # Hack

-Stripe.js Does not initialize When Using a live api key within a React Native WebView with a local file as the source because Stripe.js checks for TLS encyption somehow.
-The solution is to host the source on a https enabled server.
+Stripe.js does not initialize When using a live api key within a React Native WebView with a local file set as the source because Stripe.js somehow checks for TLS encyption on the originating page request.
+The solution is to host the source with https.
 This was completely a shot in the dark, the error just says {name: IntergrationError}.
 I cried when the form loaded properly.